jepyio/jepy/README.md

 ### jepy.Template

 The most powerful and adaptable building block available.
 This will fulfil most of your needs as a standalone logic and will cover what most template engines do.
-It could replace placeholders with an escaped or raw value, and add blocks or partials to insert a text, Block or execute a function on the parameters to render your placeholder value.
+It could replace placeholders with a parameter value, and add blocks or partials to insert a text, Block or execute a function on the parameters to render your placeholder value.
 This supports parameter paths so you can use the following format to point to a value "first-level.second-level.third-level...".

-#### jepy.Template with raw value
+#### jepy.Template with parameter value

 This could be useful if you need to insert HTML into your template